kongzhijie1992/power/REAL_DATA_DOWNLOAD.md

 # Real Data Download / Refresh

 ## Overview
-You already have real ENTSO-E prices through 2025-12-16 (25,944 rows in `data/DE_LU/day_ahead.csv`) with matching weather and load.
+You already have real ENTSO-E prices through 2025-12-16 (25,944 rows in `s3://$S3_BUCKET/$S3_PREFIX/DE_LU/day_ahead.csv`) with matching weather and load.
 Use this guide to refresh via API or rebuild via GUI.

+All runtime data is stored in S3.
+Paths like `data/<AREA>/...` are logical and resolve to `s3://$S3_BUCKET/$S3_PREFIX/<AREA>/...` when the S3 env vars are set.

 **Time Required:** 2–5 minutes (API) or ~15–20 minutes (GUI fallback)
 **Difficulty:** Easy